khalil-research/PyEPO/docs/source/content/tutorial.rst

 Tutorial
 ++++++++

-This guide demonstrates how to use ``PyEPO`` for modeling and solving predict-then-optimize problems.
+This guide walks through the main ``PyEPO`` workflow for predict-then-optimize problems: define an optimization model, build an optimization-aware dataset, choose a training module, train a predictor, and evaluate decision quality.

 .. toctree::
    :maxdepth: 2